SoojungNa/social_controllability_fMRI/README.md

-# Analysis Scripts for "Humans Use Forward Thinking to Exert Social Control (Na et al., 2020)"
+# Analysis Scripts for "Humans Use Forward Thinking to Exploit Social Controllability"

 I. SYSTEM REQUIREMENTS AND INSTALLATION GUIDE